John Butler (Ranger): Post-war years and death

 At the end of the Revolution, John Butler was given a land grant in the Niagara region by the Crown for his services during the war and as compensation for his property in New York having been confiscated.
 He developed it for agriculture.
 He became one of the political leaders of Upper Canada, later called Ontario.
 He was appointed as a Deputy Superintendent for the Indian Department, a Justice of the Peace, and the local militia commander.
 He was also prominent in establishing the Anglican Church and Masonic Order in what is now Ontario.
-Butler worked with his superior in the Indian Department, Sir John Johnson, 2nd Baronet, in the Johnson-Butler Purchase of 1787–1788 in acquiring lands east of the Toronto Purchase of 1787.
+Butler worked with his superior in the Indian Department, Sir John Johnson, 2nd Baronet, in negotiating the acquisition (Johnson-Butler Purchase or Gunshot Treaty of 1787–1788) of lands east of the Toronto Purchase of 1787.

 Butler died, at his home, at age 68 in Niagara, Upper Canada, British Canada, now Niagara-on-the-Lake, Ontario, on May 12, 1796.
-His wife had died three years before.
-Butler was survived by their three sons and daughter.
+His wife had died three years previously.
+Butler was survived by three sons and a daughter.
 John Butler is interred in the family burial ground in Niagara-on-the-Lake, Ontario.